BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

   5. Mobilize + walk (geometry + approximate colour)  6.
 Trigger camera → clean colour

 ═══════════════════════════════════════════════════════════════════════════
+## 7C0.
+RTAB METHOD — PROJECT HISTORY (SUPERSEDED by Point-LIO 2026-08-20; NOT current)
+═══════════════════════════════════════════════════════════════════════════
+COLD READER: RTAB-Map was the project's ORIGINAL odometry/SLAM method (Aug 2018-20 era).
+The project PIVOTED to Point-LIO on 2026-08-20 (see 7M: Point-LIO beat the rotation bug that RTAB could not — 2.87m ceiling vs RTAB's 13m collapse).
+Everything in the RTAB-METHOD sections below is retained as HISTORY / REFERENCE, NOT as a present, usable path.
+Do not run these commands or treat these statuses as current.
+The CURRENT odometry is Point-LIO (7M/7N).

+RTAB-METHOD sections (all historical, read as project history only):
+  - §3 "RTAB-Map — INSTALLED & HEALTHY" table — historical install/first-map facts.
+  - 7C.
+IMU integration into RTAB odometry — attempted, paused (TF issue).
+RTAB-specific.
+  - 7D.
+Camera colour integration via RTAB (Way A/B) — the colour-in-map plumbing.
+  - 7I.
+Capture experiment B-vs-A — run on RTAB; the sampleB geometry was RTAB-rotation-collapsed.
+  - 7J.
+Odometry under-tracks rotation — the RTAB failure that DROVE the Point-LIO pivot.
+  - 7K.
+Strategic status — "RTAB rotation is the ceiling; Point-LIO is the fix" (the pivot decision).
+STILL-POTENTIALLY-RELEVANT (don't lose): 7J's findings (split TF tree; scan-deskew under rotation;
+  sparse-L2-cloud + ICP under-constrains rotation) were about the L2 cloud + ICP and MIGHT bear on Point-LIO if it ever shows rotation issues.
+Point-LIO currently handles rotation well (7M), so this is reference, not an active concern.
+Files milestone_map_20260818.db + inspect_pcd.py's "RTAB 13m" string are RTAB-era relics (inspect_pcd still works; its RTAB reference string is stale).

+═══════════════════════════════════════════════════════════════════════════
 ## 7C.
 IMU INTEGRATION — DETAILED STATUS (attempted 2026-08-18, PAUSED, not solved)
-═══════════════════════════════════════════════════════════════════════════
+>>> [RTAB METHOD — PROJECT HISTORY, superseded by Point-LIO.
+See 7C0.
+Not current.] <<< ═══════════════════════════════════════════════════════════════════════════
 FOR A COLD READER: this documents an attempt to add the LiDAR's built-in IMU to the RTAB-Map odometry, why it failed, and exactly how to fix it next time.
 Nothing here is